 Is "AI brain damage" a real medical condition?

-Not in the clinical sense — there is no formal diagnosis.
-But the underlying cognitive mechanisms are real and documented: cognitive offloading, weakened memory encoding, reduced attentional capacity, and declining independent problem-solving ability.
-The term is informal shorthand for a legitimate concern.
+No — there's no formal diagnosis.
+But the underlying mechanisms are real and documented: cognitive offloading, weaker memory encoding, reduced sustained attention, and declining confidence in independent problem-solving.
+The term is informal shorthand for a legitimate, measurable pattern rather than a diagnosis.

 How much AI use is too much?